tammyzhang-1/playful-plants/design-plan/design-journey.md

 - Increased spacing between images vertically to be less visually crowded in Abi's point of view
 - Added dropdown menu in filter because the type of plant is better suited to that than a list of checkboxes, given the type can only be one of a list
+- MINOR REVISION: change dropdown menu to checkboxes because Abi may want to look at more than one type of plant at a time

 3. Details page for consumers on mobile